 I have been back from Taiwan for 2 weeks now, my grandfather was out of the intensive care but he is now back in the hospital.
 I have been reading, studying, and chanting.
 Today, the mother of a good friend has passed this morning and it's also her due date for her baby boy.
 The baby hasn't arrived yet, but soon.
 I was really sad, especially my experiences in this past month.
 But this is life, there are joyful moments and unpleasant moments.
-I found an article written by my mentor Daisaku Ikeda on this subject and it is truly heart warming.
-Here it is:
+I found an article written by my mentor Daisaku Ikedaon this subject and it is truly heart warming.
+Here it is: Death is something no one can escape from.
+It follows life as surely as night follows day, winter follows autumn or old age follows youth.
+People make preparations so that they won't suffer when winter comes.
+They prepare so they won't have to suffer in their old age.
+Yet how few people prepare for the even greater certainty of death!

 Modern society has turned its gaze away from this most fundamental issue.
 For most people, death is something to be feared, to be dreaded, or it is seen as just the absence of life - blankness and void.
 Death has even come to be considered somehow "unnatural."